-On the Palm Beach strip there are the high-rise resorts, big hotel chains and taller buildings.
-Across the street from the hotels there is shopping, restaurant, clubs and some art.
-Meanwhile on the Eagle Beach strip there are low-rise resorts (maximum 5 floors), time share resorts and condominiums and just a handful of restaurants.
+On ritzy Palm Beach strip are located the high-rise resorts, big hotel chains and taller buildings.
+Across the street from the hotels there is shopping, restaurant, clubs, art and movie theater.
+In the Eagle Beach resort area there are low-rise resorts (maximum 5 floors), timeshare resorts and condominiums and a handful of restaurants.

 Which resorts exactly are there at Palm Beach?

 High rise at Palm Beach (from north to south):

 - The Ritz-Carlton, Aruba (opened in November 2013)